 Effective dissemination is essential if the data are to be widely used.
 We have adapted the successful IPUMS-USA dissemination approach to the needs of the international project.
-A web-based data access system allows users to custom-design data extracts containing only the samples, variables, and cases required for their research.
-The data access system is fully integrated with the variable and sample documentation so researchers can make informed decisions as they define their datasets.
+A Web-based data access system allows users to custom-design data extracts containing only the samples, variables, and cases required for their research.
+The data access system is fully integrated with the variable and sample documentation so researchers can make informed decisions as they define their data sets.

-Once users have been registered, the data access system presents them with a sequence of screens to guide them in the design of their dataset.
-In the first screen users choose the samples-countries and census years-they want.
+Once users have been registered, the data access system presents them with a sequence of screens to guide them in the design of their data set.
+In the first screen, users choose the samples-countries and census years-they want.
 On the next page, users are presented with a list of variables they can choose to include in the extract.
 The screen limits the choices to variables present in at least one of the samples chosen on the previous page.
 If users check any variable boxes for "case selection," they are presented with choices on the next screen.
-On the case selection page they can further limit their dataset to those cases that have particular values for the chosen variables (e.g., females age 15 to 49).
+On the case-selection page, they can further limit their data set to those cases that have particular values for the chosen variables (e.g., females between the ages of 15 and 49).
 The final screen summarizes the choices and allows users to make revisions if necessary.
-When the extract is complete, the user receives an email indicating the dataset is ready to be downloaded.
-All data files are in ASCII format, but the extract system creates SPSS, SAS, and Stata command files to facilitate reading the data into those statistical packages.6
+When the extract is complete, the user receives an email indicating that the data set is ready to be downloaded.
+All data files are in ASCII format, but the extract system creates SPSS, SAS, and Stata command files to facilitate reading the data into those statistical packages.5